defenseunicorns/narwhal-delivery-iac-swf-reference-deployment/iac/bootstrap/README.md

 3. Re-init backend to use the newly created backend

 > [!WARNING]
 When bootstrapping multiple environments and the same root module, you'll need to remove your local `.terraform` directory and `backend.tf` file before re-initializing the backend since it will need to create the s3 bucket and dynamodb table for each environment as well as the `$root-module-backend.tfconfig` files.
+Once this has been completed, the same `backend.tf` can be used across all environments as long as the contents of the `backend.tf` file are the same.

 ## Usage